Sentai Filmworks: AMC ownership

-On January 5, 2022, AMC Networks announced it had acquired Sentai Filmworks' parent company Sentai Holdings, LLC, and all its assets and subsidiaries, including Hidive, Anime Network, and "member interests" from the Cool Japan Fund, via its subsidiary Digital Store LLC.
-Prior to the sale, in August 2021, Sony's Funimation Global Group (a joint venture between Sony Pictures Television and Aniplex) acquired Crunchyroll from AT&T's WarnerMedia.
-This would eventually lead to several Sentai titles departed from the Crunchyroll OTT platform on March 31, 2022.
+On January 5, 2022, AMC Networks acquired Sentai Filmworks and its parent company Sentai Holdings, LLC, including the Hidive streaming service, and the Anime Network.
+Prior to the sale, in August 2021, Sony's Funimation Global Group (a joint venture between Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex) acquired Ellation, the parent company of Crunchyroll, from AT&T's WarnerMedia (later spun out by AT&T and merged with Discovery, Inc. to form Warner Bros.
+Discovery), and later on, in March 2022, Funimation would be rebranded as Crunchyroll, LLC.
+This would eventually lead to several Sentai titles departing from the Crunchyroll streaming service on March 31, 2022.

-After Right Stuf was acquired by Sony in August 2022, Sentai announced on March 7, 2023 that all future home releases from them along with Section23 Films will be distributed by Distribution Solutions (DS) from April 3.
+After Right Stuf was acquired by Sony in August 2022, Sentai announced on March 7, 2023, that the distribution of all future home releases from them along with Section23 Films would be managed by Distribution Solutions (DS), the releasing unit of wholesaler Alliance Entertainment, on April 3.

+On March 2, 2023, Sentai announced a partnership and distribution agreement with Mainichi Broadcasting System.

 Foreign distribution

 Sentai Filmworks does not directly release its properties outside of America but instead sub-licenses to other companies.
 In 2011, MVM Entertainment licensed Mahoromatic: Something More Beautiful after Sentai's re-release of the series, and has done the same with Broken Blade.

-In March 2018, it was revealed that Sentai holds distribution rights to the film No Game No Life: Zero that the company gave to the Mexican distributor Madness Entertainment.
+In March 2018, it was revealed that Sentai held the distribution rights to the film No Game No Life: Zero that the company gave to the Mexican distributor Madness Entertainment.
 It was revealed that they directly commissioned a Spanish dubbed version for the film.
 On March 15, Sentai announced the acquisition of Alice or Alice to Spain and Portugal.